pradumancodes/myprojects/README.md

 # myprjects
-This is my first repsitory.
+This is my first GIT repsitory.
+Auther - Praduman Sharma